 OKRs, when used daily, will help your business or any other organization expand.
 It’s a simple approach that’s easy to set up and use.
 Your staff and supervisors will not only grasp the company’s priorities, but they will also know what is required of them, thanks to OKRs.

-With a few minor variations, an OKR is almost identical to a target.
+With a few minor variations, the Key Result (KR) portion of an OKR is quite similar to a target or a goal.

 For example, saying “Grow sales to $1 million” is a natural way for people to come up with targets.
 There are two key components here: a path (increase revenue) and a target ($1 million).